Bighorn sheep: Description

 Bighorn sheep are named for the large, curved horns borne by the rams (males).
-Ewes (females) also have horns, but they are shorter with less curvature.
+Ewes (females) also have horns, but they are shorter and straighter.
 They range in color from light brown to grayish or dark, chocolate brown, with a white rump and lining on the backs of all four legs.
 Males typically weigh 58–143 kg, are 90–105 cm tall at the shoulder, and 1.6–1.85 m long from the nose to the tail.
 Females are typically 34–91 kg, 75–90 cm tall, and 1.28–1.58 m long.
 Male bighorn sheep have large horn cores, enlarged cornual and frontal sinuses, and internal bony septa.
 These adaptations serve to protect the brain by absorbing the impact of clashes.
 Bighorn sheep have preorbital glands on the anterior corner of each eye, inguinal glands in the groin, and pedal glands on each foot.
 Secretions from these glands may support dominance behaviors.

 Bighorns from the Rocky Mountains are relatively large, with males that occasionally exceed 500 lb and females that exceed 200 lb.
 In contrast, Sierra Nevada bighorn males weigh up to only 198 lb and females to 132 lb.
 Males' horns can weigh up to 30 lb, as much as all the bones in the male's body.